alissa-huskey/python-class/docs/reference/glossary.md

   comment text to the end of an expression.
 It is recommended to follow the `#` by a single space before the text of the comment.

+Comparison Operator
+  An operator that compares the left-hand value to the right-hand value then evalutes to either True or False.

 Conditional
   A valid piece of code that, when evaluated, results in {term}`boolean<Boolean>` value.